Sandelier/MangaPresence/README.md

    - You can install latest release of the extension and server in [here](https://github.com/Sandelier/MangaPresence/releases).

 2.  ### Installing MangaPresence Extension
+	- Firefox
-    - Go to about:addons
+    	- Go to the firefox folder in the extension folder
-    - Click the cogwheel and press "Install add-on from file"
-    - Select the xpi file from latest release.
+		- Simply drag and drop the xpi file onto your firefox browser
+		- And an prompt will appear, asking if you want to add the extension.
+	- Chrome and brave
+		- Go to url chrome://extensions/ or brave://extensions/
+		- Enable "Developer mode" in the top right corner of the page
+		- Click the "Load unpacked"
+		- And select the corresponding folder in the extensions folder.

 3. ### Creating discord bot
 	  To update discord rich presence you need an discord bot  and below is instructions to how you can create your own discord bot.